gui-ben/BashAudioRipper/README.md

 * Add a command to cancel the ongoing recording.
 * Add audio length to filename.
-* Auto detect sound device n stuff.
+* Auto detect sound device.
+* Make it work in different languages (spanish, english, etc)
+* Check for dependencies before starting.